 We do appreciate that Soybu makes these pants in Plus sizes, which larger Yogis greatly appreciate.
 Not everyone that practices yoga is a skinny mini, and it can be intimidating for a newcomer if they can't even find a pair of yoga pants in their size.
 It's nice to see a company produce clothing for a variety of shapes and sizes.

 We were very impressed with the durability of these pants.
-They showed no signs of pilling during our testing period, unlike the Lucy Perfect Core Pant or the Alo Goddess Ribbed Legging.
+They showed no signs of pilling during our testing period, unlike the Alo Goddess Ribbed Legging.
 Due to the thicker material, these pants will also work well for going hiking around spiky plants.

-These pants cost $78, which is quite a bit less than Lucy's $108 Perfect Core Pant.
-In that sense, they are a deal, as they offer nice shaping and compression.
+These pants cost $78, which is slightly less than some pairs but still quite a bit.
 If you like the looks of these pants but want to save a few more dollars, the legging and capri versions (see Other Versions below) cost less.

 There are many other options in the Killer Caboose line, including a legging ($72), a high-rise legging ($72), a capri ($65) and a high-rise capri ($65).